-As Terrence Rafferty points out in his essay “Zombie Resurrection,” zombies in fiction have the problem of not having personalities and don’t make interesting characters in a story.
+As Terrence Rafferty points out in his New York Times Book Review entitled “Zombie Resurrection,” zombies in fiction have the problem of not having personalities and don’t make interesting characters in a story.
 That’s probably why the series of books on which the HBO series True Blood is based has vampires, werewolves, demons, witches, and shape-shifters, but no zombies.

 After we have had our fun with zombies as symbols of human behavior, we would miss an opportunity for a deeper understanding of why we behave the way we do if we did not pursue the issue with simple, yet critically important questions.
 Fortunately, Terrence Rafferty did just that when he begins our sequence of questions by wondering about the significance of the zombie phenomenon.